lvlcfm/christopherfm.github.io/posts/redesign-as-reflection.md

 ---
-title: 'Redesign as Reflection - the creative process behind christopher.fm'
+title: 'Redesign as Reflection - Reflect, Parti & Create to a new Digital Persona'
 date: '2021-08-27'
 ---